 The Season 2 Time Skip gets a lot of this for changing almost everything.
 While it explores more mature themes, the second season also put many of the older members of The Team out of focus for a long time while introducing characters that hardly have any personalities aside from a few aspects.

 Robin III (Tim Drake) has gotten this reaction from some because despite having quite a few appearances, he's rarely given any depth and characterization besides being yet another Robin leading a squad.
 Most of the time he doesn't even speak unlike Robin I/Nightwing who has plenty of lines; Batgirl also has more lines.
-Young Justice is also only the third time Tim has appeared in a DC cartoon after The New Batman Adventures and the Batman Beyond movie, unlike Dick who's featured in many more shows - thus all the more disappointing for some.
+Young Justice is also only the third time Tim has appeared in a DC cartoon after The New Batman Adventures, Batman: Mystery of the Batwoman and Batman Beyond: Return of the Joker, unlike Dick who's featured in many more shows - thus all the more disappointing for some.
 Also consider that Tim was the Robin of the Young Justice comic, not Dick.

 The Runaways.
 They were set up as a potential anti-heroic rival for the Team, only for Static to join the Team and the others besides Arsenal to quit.
+One of them, El Dorado, escapes this when he joins the Outsiders in season 3, but the rest are still no shows.
 (Their quitting isn't even shown on screen.)

 Unintentionally Unsympathetic: After all the whining and bitching he did throughout the show not everyone wanted to comfort Roy "Speedy/Red Arrow" Harper when the Jerkass finally learned he was a clone and came to doubt the validity of his existence.

-Nightwing for thinking that putting him on that team was a smart idea despite Arsenal's clear mental instability.
+Nightwing for thinking that putting him on that team was a smart idea to begin with despite Arsenal's clear mental instability.

 Especially since blowing things up very loudly is basically all he's done since waking up!
 Seriously, in a stealth situation, what could he do that Robin wouldn't have done better (being, you know, a member of the Batfamily and all?)?
 Hell, if someone asked him to take his damn hand out of his pocket (which they really should've, since obviously some people weren't happy about the Reach), they would've been royally screwed.